Diverse workplaces can be more productive!

-Marin County, one of the wealthiest in California, had the highest level of racial and economic inequities of all 58 California Counties in 2017.
+Marin County, one of the wealthiest counties in California, had the highest level of racial and economic inequity of all 58 California Counties in 2017.
 These inequities are the result of historic, deep and pervasive inequitable systems including exclusionary policies and practices over the past 50 years.
-According to the U.S. Bureau of the Census, Marin City, a majority Black/African American census tract in Marin County experienced rapid gentrification with the once 90% Black population in Marin City falling to 26.1% by 2106.
+According to the U.S. Bureau of the Census, Marin City, a majority Black/African American census tract in Marin County, experienced rapid gentrification with the once 90% Black population in Marin City falling to 26.1% by 2106.
 By 2030, one in five Marin residents will be Latinx, suggesting that these issues may be even more pronounced in the near future.
 For persons of color in Marin, and all underserved populations, inequities mean less access to workplace equity, healthcare, education, job readiness training, and affordable housing.
 We need your help to reverse these trends and build economic self-sufficiency in our community.
 Together we can build greater equity and solidarity in Marin!

 Contact: Dr. Melissa Cadet, Executive Director

 Telephone: (415) 339-2837

 Advancement Project of California, USC PERE, PICO California and California CALLS, Race Counts, www.RaceCounts.com, 2018.
 All In Marin Flourish: Department of Health and Human Services Strategic Plan to Achieve Health & Wellness Equity 2018.